logo

 Show more

-The Three Main Types of Betting Odds Formats
+The Three Main Types of Betting Odds Formats for Kiwis

-American (Moneyline) Odds: The US Standard
+American (Moneyline) Odds: Common in the US

 American odds, also known as moneyline odds, are the predominant format used in the United States.
 These odds work differently for favorites and underdogs, making them unique among betting formats.